NEW YORK, New York (PRWEB) March 20, 2013

 The national mesothelioma law firm of Levy Phillips & Konigsberg LLP (“LPK”) announced today that Attorney and Navy Veteran Chris Humphrey has joined the firm to further assist veterans and their families recover compensation in asbestos claims.
 Before pursuing a legal career, Mr. Humphrey completed ten (10) years of service as Nuclear Machinist Mate and Engineering Laboratory Technician in the United States Naval Nuclear Power Program where he specialized in the areas of nuclear chemistry, mechanical engineering, industrial hygiene, and hazardous waste management while serving on board nuclear submarines, land based nuclear facilities and in shipyards.
 He is a Persian Gulf War veteran and completed tours of duty on board the ballistic missile submarine USS Lewis & Clark (SSBN 644) and fast attack submarine USS Santa Fe (SSN 763).
 Mr. Humphrey completed his my military career while serving as an instructor at the Knolls Atomic Power Laboratory Nuclear Training Facility, located in Ballston Spa, NY, where he was awarded the distinguished Master Training Specialist Designation and Navy & Marine Corps Achievement Medal.

 Mr. Humphrey’s technical knowledge and training provides him with a distinct advantage in asbestos cases, and he is one of few asbestos litigation attorneys that has actually worked with asbestos products on board ships and in shipyards performing the same tasks that many of his fellow veterans performed.
-In his video statement, Chris commented, “I am passionate about assisting fellow veterans and their families recover for their asbestos related injuries and I am proud to work with a firm that shares that passion.”
+Chris commented, “I am passionate about assisting fellow veterans and their families recover for their asbestos related injuries and I am proud to work with a firm that shares that passion.”